-Please note: If your motorhome is not going to be used for an extended period of time it is recommend that you disconnect the vehicle battery to prevent the battery from discharging.
+Please note: If your motorhome is not going to be used for an extended period of time please refer to section 12-1 Storage.

 Water Containers

 - All water remaining in any water container should be disposed of so that the container is empty. - The outside of external water containers should be thoroughly cleansed and washed down to remove any dirt, dust or other contaminant.
 Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose.
 Water should then be put into the container, swirled round and then emptied out. - (iii) All containers should then be totally filled with water containing an appropriate disinfectant / sterilising solution and allowed to stand for the recommended contact time (e.g. Milton for 15 minutes).